aurokin/sk_config_vibed/README.md

 Notes
 - Ensure your `config.json` contains a matching per-device profile key like `"apollo_<UUID>"`.
 - If `APOLLO_CLIENT_UUID` is not set or no matching profile exists, the originally provided `ProfileName` is used.
+- Default profile required: When using `-apollo`, keep at least one non-device default profile to fall back to.
+You will always need at minimum one more profile than the number of device-specific `apollo_<UUID>` profiles you have.